patrickbwarren/transam-triton/EMULATOR.md

 01BD  E1        POP     H       # recover HL from safe keeping 01BE  C9        RET             # return - end of delay routine
 ```
-The standard VDU output follows from `0137` in the main routine,
-starting with a `POP PSW` to recover the character to be printed into
-A.

-A close examination now shows just what is happening with the serial printer
+A close examination now shows just what is happening with the serial
-output, which turns out to be not quite as stated as in the
+printer output, which turns out to be not quite as stated as in the
 documentation.
 There is a start bit (port 6 bit 7 high), followed by
 seven (7) data bits containing the 7-bit ASCII character code, a fake
 parity bit (port 6 bit 7 high again), then two stop bits (port 6 bit 7
 low).
-For carriage return the output is left low for an additional
+For carriage return the output is left low for an _additional_
+delay equivalent to 30 bits (the bit counter is set to `0x20` = 32
-delay equivalent to 30 bits.
-The two stop bits are handled in
+decimal, rather than `0x02`).
+The stop bits are handled in software
-software by doubling the delay since there is no need to write out two
-successive `00` bytes to port 6 (this has the potential to fool an
+by increasing the delay rather than writing successive `00` bytes to
-emulation which is tracking port writes!).
-Also port 6 is initialised
+port 6.
+Also port 6 is initialised to `00` during startup (monitor
-to `00` during startup (monitor code at `007D` not shown).
+code at `007D` not shown).

 The test for carriage return is made at `0124` in the main routine
 where the accumulator is compared to `0x79`.
 This is what the